 Costa Rica is a country famous for its eco-diversity.
 More than 25 percent of the country has been preserved as national parks and nature preserves.
 Along with mountainous cloud forests and lowland pineapple and banana plantations Costa Rica has numerous beaches on both the Caribbean and Pacific coasts.
 Costa Rica is a pacifist country with no army and enjoys a great deal of stability in comparison to other Central American countries.

-Students will have the opportunity to greatly improve their language skills through their immersion in Spanish and Costa Rican culture.
-The Costa Rican Language Academy is owned and run by Costa Ricans and provides students with small class sizes and a variety of extracurricular activities.
-Students will also be able to apply their Spanish in practical situations during their homestay and through their everyday interactions with Costa Ricans.
+You will have the opportunity to greatly improve your language skills through immersion in Spanish and Costa Rican culture.
+The Costa Rican Language Academy is owned and run by Costa Ricans and provides with small class sizes and a variety of extracurricular activities.
+You will also be able to apply your Spanish in practical situations during your homestay and through your everyday interactions with Costa Ricans.

-Students will travel with the group, but they will have opportunities to explore some sites independently during their time abroad.
-Students can choose to participate in activities like zip-lining, rafting and visiting local hot springs.
+You will travel with the group, but will have opportunities to explore some sites independently during your time abroad.
+You can choose to participate in activities like zip-lining, rafting and visiting local hot springs.

 Travel might include visits to:

-University of Missouri faculty member Lornaida McCune, Department of Romance Languages and Literatures, will accompany the students to Costa Rica.
+University of Missouri faculty member Jacquelyn Kay, Department of Romance Languages and Literatures, will accompany the students to Costa Rica.

 Faculty-led programs enrich the study abroad experience as well as the MU campus by providing students opportunities to study other cultures and disciplines in depth while gaining new perspectives on our own society.
 Faculty leaders serve as mentors, role-models and resources as students explore their host institution and country.